Glossary

 Coefficient relating activity data to GHG emissions or removals (standard NF-ISO 14064-1:2018).

-An emission factor (EF) can originate from databases, be developed by the organisation, or be a coefficient called “spend-based” (specific or non-specific).
+An emission factor (EF) can come from databases, be developed by the organisation, or be a so-called "spend-based" coefficient (specific or non-specific).

-It is the difference between the solar energy received by the Earth and the energy radiated to space, caused by a change in the factors influencing the climate.
+It is the difference between the solar energy received by the Earth and the energy radiated back to space, caused by a change in factors influencing the climate.
 This measure is expressed in watts per square metre (W/m²).
-This measure is currently positive, the incoming energy is greater than the outgoing energy: this is referred to as global warming.
+This measure is currently positive, the incoming energy being greater than the outgoing energy: this is referred to as global warming.

 G